dimi-gu/NMD-modeling/README_NMD_ECM.md

 ## Input Data

-Place the following four files in the same directory as the notebook:
+Place the following four input files in the same directory as the notebook:

 ```text